wttc-nitr/youtube-thumbs-blocker/README.md

 ## YouTube Thumbnail & Shorts Blocker

 a browser extension for blocking youtube thumbnails & shorts(in feed & in search results) for a distraction-free browsing.
+It blocks the network requests associated with images & thus improves bandwidth.

 ## Setting-up the project